koutianqi/koutianqi.github.io/index.markdown

 - (2024 Mar) Received Dean's Travel Award.
 - (2024 Jan) Joined [LOGIC(S)](https://logicmag.io) as a Liberatory Tech Scholar.
 - (2023 Oct) Poster presentation on contradictions between ML replicability and feminist epistemic values at ICDS 2022 Symposium.
-- (2023 Sep) I am presenting my work "Function of Replicability in Machine Learning Research" for PhilML 2023 at the University of Tübingen, at Tübingen, Germany.
+- (2023 Sept) I am presenting my work "Function of Replicability in Machine Learning Research" for PhilML 2023 at the University of Tübingen, at Tübingen, Germany.
 - (2023 May) Paper abstract accepted by PhilML2023: Philosophy of Science Meets Machine Learning Conference.
 - (2023 Apr) I am joined attend the Queer and Trans Graduate Students in STEM Panel as a panelist.
 - (2022 Oct) Poster on Replicability in Machine Learning Research admitted to ICDS 2022 Symposium.